JosephusPaye/cadence/README.md

 # Cadence

-🥁 Create and share beat patterns and sequences in the browser! <https://focused-galileo-7aaf5d.netlify.com>
+🥁 Create and share drum patterns and sequences in the browser! <https://focused-galileo-7aaf5d.netlify.com>

 This project is part of [#CreateWeekly](https://dev.to/josephuspaye/createweekly-create-something-new-publicly-every-week-in-2020-1nh9), my attempt to create something new publicly every week in 2020.